Since our launch on 23 October 2020 to 31 May 2023, we have received almost 13,200 suspicious emails.

 - The top 5 Phishing Scams imitating popular services:

-As of 31 October, the UK National Cyber Security Centre (UK NCSC) have:
+As of April 2023, the UK National Cyber Security Centre (UK NCSC) has

 Note: Statistics given are for the Isle of Man SERS unless stated otherwise.